nico14-d/Portfolio/README.md

 on real-world data projects.

 To further enhance my expertise, I have enrolled in a postgraduate program in *Data Science: Advanced Data Analytics* at the Wrocław University of Economics.

+✅ **Strong technical background & analytical thinking** – I hold a Master’s degree in Gas Engineering from the Warsaw University of Technology.
+✅ **Teaching complex concepts in a simple way** – 10+ years of experience teaching Fluid Mechanics at the academic level.
+✅ **Continuous learning & development** – Hands-on experience gained from self-driven projects and **Google Data Analytics Professional Certificate**.

 ---